 Rain and bore water can introduce the bacterium into the pool.
 There is nothing you can do about this!

-If you have had a problem with pink slime in your pool, we recommend using Optimiser in your pool.
-It will decrease the likelihood of the bacterium recurring and as a bonus it makes your water feel nicer and really sparkle!
+If you have had a problem with pink slime in your swimming pool, we recommend using Optimiser in your pool.
+It will decrease the likelihood of the bacterium recurring and as a bonus, it makes your water feel nicer and really sparkle!